 - Sciences Po students

 Home > Study at Sciences Po > Finance your studies at Sciences Po > Guide to Federal Direct Student Loans

 Guide to Federal Direct Student Loans

-Please note that The Federal Loans Office is closed July 21-August 16, 2017.
+Please note that the Federal Loans Office will be closed from July 21 to August 16, 2018.
 We will respond to your emails when we get back.

 What is the Federal Direct Loan Program?

 The Federal Direct Loans Program (FDLP) provides eligible American citizens with repayable loan funds enabling them to pay expenses related to their higher education.

 Who may participate?